 - High school, pre-university, secondary school students will receive a one-year complimentary Student Membership.
 Fill in the Pre-College Membership Application Form and return to email@example.com

 - Two recommendations are required.
-An automated message will be sent to your recommenders providing them with a link to your application where they will fill in a questionnaire.
 Relatives are not eligible to make recommendations.

-- Incomplete applications will not be eligible for consideration.
+- Incomplete applications will not be submitted for consideration.

-- All students will be notified of the results of their application in May/June.
+- All students will be notified of the results of their application in November/December